bnortonwisla/nodejs-places/README.md

-# Basic Node.js Web Server With Express
+# Manage List of Places Using Node.js Web Server With Express
 ## Background
 This is a very basic starter web server accessed with http://localhost:3000 .

 It uses the Express Node.js module and runs on hardcoded port 3000.

 ## Behavior
-* Server: logs to console when any endpoint is accessed with any method
+* Server: TBD
-* Browser: sends message with echoed URL + request body for any method
+* Browser: TBD

 ## Setup
 ### Prerequisites